harishmohanraj/ag2/website/docs/getting-started/index.md

 2. Create our LLM configuration to define the LLM that our agent will use.

-3. Create our ConversableAgent.
+3. Create our ConversableAgent give them a unique name, and use `system_message` to define their purpose.

-4. Run a chat directly with the agent's `run` method, passing in our starting message.
+4. Chat with the agent using their `run` method, passing in our starting message.

 ```console
 human (to helpful_agent):